-Today, we will talk about the Best On-Page SEO techniques that will bring traffic to your website.
+Today, we will talk about On-Page SEO techniques.
 In contrast to Off-Page SEO, which refers to increasing authority of your website by getting links from other websites, “On-Page SEO” is about optimizing the pages of your website to improve your search engine rankings.

 On-Page SEO is a complex field which, if leveraged properly, can have a profound result on search engine rankings of your website.
 To be even more specific, it is a set of tools which, when combined, deliver the search results you expect from a well-run SEO campaign.